-As a relatively new type of brand partnership, influencer marketing doesn’t seem to be falling out of popularity anytime soon.
+As a relatively new type of content marketing strategy, influencer marketing doesn’t seem to be falling out of popularity anytime soon.

 Here, you’ll find: